 The events most familiar to the general public are state banquets, which are almost always on the first night of a state visit by an overseas head of state, and garden parties, which are held during the summer, both at Buckingham Palace and at Holyrood in Scotland, and occasionally at other locations.
 A huge range of people, often those involved in charitable or public service roles, the armed forces, showbusiness and the arts, are asked to garden parties.
 Then there are lunches, both formal and informal, often themed, for example to honour those who have worked or served in certain sectors, such as industry or the arts.
 Lastly there are drinks receptions.

 On occasion there have been huge concerts or extravaganzas to celebrate landmarks such as the Diamond Jubilee.
 In addition to these there are investitures, which may also include a reception.
-Events such as investitures are hosted by The Queen, the Prince of Wales, the Princess Royal or the Duke of Cambridge, deputising for the Sovereign.
+Events such as investitures are hosted by The King, the Prince of Wales or the Princess Royal , deputising for the Sovereign.
 Other events may be hosted by other members of the Royal Family.

 There are also a number of smaller events throughout the year, hosted by various more junior members of the Royal Family, for example as patrons of their charities, which may be held at Buckingham Palace or elsewhere.
 For example, the Princess Royal might host an event to thank supporters of Riding for the Disabled at the Royal Mews, next to Buckingham Palace, or the Earl of Wessex may use St James's Palace for a reception for those involved in the Duke of Edinburgh's Award.